BlazingRenderer/BRender/README.md

 There are OpenGL and SDL2 drivers, as well as an x86-specific software rendering backend used as the reference implementation.

-Sample applications (`robot` and `cube`) are included, as well as most of the original utilities released with the engine.
+Many sample applications are included, as well as most of the original utilities released with the engine.

 Enjoy!